dcppc/crosscut-metadata/sparql/README.md

 It appears to be the case that--at least in its default configuration--the RDFLib JSON-LD parser plugin attempts to individually resolve each and every context file URI reference, without doing any caching, either of the context files themselves or of any redirects encountered while resolving the URI found in the JSON-LD file.
-As a result our limiting testing also determined that a 2-3X speedup could be obtained by replacing the w3id.org context file URIs like those shown below:
+As a result our testing also determined that a 2-3X speedup could be obtained by replacing the w3id.org context file URIs like those shown below:

 ```